Updated: May 1st, 2017

 Shopify is an all in one e-commerce solution to quickly get your store up and running.
 Shopify is a Canadian company, that started back in 2006 but did not become popular or widely used until 2014.
-Shopify allows users to easily add products, set prices and variations, add photos and start selling with their built-in payment system.
+Shopify allows users to easily add products, set prices and variations, add photos and start selling with their built-in payment system which supports Apple Pay, Google Pay, Amazon Payments etc right out of the box.
+They also have a Facebook sales channel and integrate with the Facebook pixel natively, Shopify also supports product tagging on Instagram.
 Shopify works on a monthly paid plan service.
 They offer 24/7 online live chat support and have many integrations across the web with other platforms.

 - Shopify is simple and easy to use

 - Shopify works out of the box with no technical configurations needed

 - 24/7 Support

 - Very reliable and secure payment gateway (credit card processing) with one click Amazon Pay, Apple Pay, Google Pay and Paypal options

 - Very reliable and fast website hosting